Karunamon/pixlbot/README.md

 ##### Setup

-Grab the ID of the channel bonked messages should go to.
+Grab your server ID, and under that, add the ID of the channel bonked messages should go to.
 You should also upload a sticker which will be used as a reply to the bonked message, and grab its ID as well.
 Fill these numeric IDs in `config.yml` and uncomment `- cogs.bonk`

 ### ChatGPT
 The ChatGPT cog allows users to interact with OpenAI's GPT model via Discord.
 The main features of this cog include: